Metric results on sumsets and Cartesian products of classes of Diophantine sets: Sumsets and Cartesian products of sets of Diophantine numbers with restricted irrationality exponents

-Finally, we turn towards generalizations with respect to the order of approximation.
-By minor adjustments of our proofs below, we can replace the sets $\mathscr{W}_{\lambda_i}$ in Theorem~\ref{th04} and Theorem~\ref{nonarxiv} by a larger class of sets where we impose refined approximation conditions.
-Concretely, we consider sets as defined below.
+Next, we turn towards generalisations with respect to the order of approximation.
+By minor adjustments of our proofs below, we can replace the sets $\mathscr{W}_{\lambda_i}$ in Theorem~\ref{th04} and Theorem~\ref{nonarxiv} by a larger class of sets on which we impose refined approximation conditions.
+Concretely, we consider sets $Exact(\Phi)$ in the following definition.